nachiappannk/LearningJava/docs/Lombok.md

 1. Lombok plugin has to installed in IntelliJ IDE (This needs restart of IntelliJ)
 2. Annotation Processing has to be enabled in IntelliJ

+### Getting Started with Lombok in a gradle project in IntelliJ
+1. Install Lombok plugin in IntelliJ (IntelliJ restart is needed)
+2. Enable Annotation Processing in IntelliJ
+3. Add the dependency of Lombok to gradle.builder
+4. Now Lombok can be used
+The details could be seen [here](https://github.com/nachiappannk/LearningJava/compare/preparing-for-lombok...implementing-lombok)

 ### @Getter
-Adds getter
+Adds getter for a field.
+Explained in the default example [here](https://github.com/nachiappannk/LearningJava/compare/preparing-for-lombok...implementing-lombok)

 ### @Setter
-Adds setter
+Adds setter.
+Similar to getter.

 ### @ToString
 Overrides the toString method
+Explained in the default example [here](https://github.com/nachiappannk/LearningJava/compare/preparing-for-lombok...implementing-lombok)

 ### @EqualsAndHashCode
 Overrides the toString method and hash code method

 ### @Builder
-Creates a builder pattern for building the object
+Creates a builder pattern for building the object.
+To use the builder pattern we need to annotate the class with AllArgsConstructor also
+The details can be seen [here](https://github.com/nachiappannk/LearningJava/compare/implementing-lombok...Implementing-logging-using-slf4j)

 ### @Slf4j